mritunjaysharma394/vowpal-wiki/Feature-interactions.md

 ## Support of interactions of arbitrary length

-VW's command line parameters `-q a` or `--cubic ab` (where `a` and `b` are namespaces) are commonly used to generate pairs or triples of features from namespaces specified.
+VW's command line parameters `-q a` or `--cubic ab` (where `a` and `b` are namespaces) are commonly used to generate pairs or triples of features from specified namespaces.

 Now VW provides additional `--interaction` parameter that works like `-q` or `--cubic` but its argument's value may be longer.
 E.g. it could be `--interaction ab`, `--interaction abcd`, `--interaction abcdef` etc. Moreover, `-q` and `--cubic` arguments are internally converted to `--interaction` values.
 Both `-q` and `--cubic` are still supported for backward compatibility.